Multi-Table Offline Sync Task

 The system provides three naming rules:

-- Specify Selection: Manually select an existing target schema
+- Specify: Manually select an existing target schema.

-- Custom: Use rule expressions to customize target schema name
+- Custom: Use a rule expression to define the target schema name.

 -